SilkRose/Pony/src/stories/the-pink-tax/the-pink-tax.md

 "What about you?"

-"I'm Princess Luna… they died me pink."
+"I'm Princess Luna… they dyed me pink."

 "Oh, well, let's see, *mane, coat, tail, cutie mark*, that'll be two-hundred bits, princess."